sergcyberneticist/Docker-plus-WordPress/README.md

 4. In any convenient location creating folder "WordPress" in this folder creating file "docker-compose.yml" with content:

+   1. Starting PowerShell in admin mode.
+  Installing WSL 2
+  input command: wsl --install
+2. Installing "Docker desktop" from "https://docs.docker.com/desktop/setup/install/windows-install/" and run it.
+4. In any convenient location creating folder "WordPress" in this folder creating file "docker-compose.yml" with content:

 version: '3.3'
 services:
 db: